Choosing a College

 How to Evaluate 4-Year Colleges

 • What is the actual cost for attendance?
-Often you won’t find out exactly how much you’ll actually pay until you are admitted, but you should be able to find a ballpark figure.
-Actual price for attendance is usually less than the sticker price.
-This holds especially true for prestigious universities like Stanford, where financial aid is so good you can actually get paid to attend!
+Often you won’t find out exactly how much you’ll actually pay until you are admitted, but you should be able to find a ballpark figure by using a net-price calculator.
+Actual cost of attendance is usually less than the sticker price.
+This holds especially true for highly selective universities, where financial aid is so generous that you might not need to use your GI Bill at all.

 • (If using the Post-9/11 GI Bill and have 100% coverage) Does the university participate in the Yellow Ribbon Program?
 If so, how much do they offer?
 The Yellow Ribbon Program allows for colleges and the VA to each give matching amounts of funding towards your educational expenses on top of your GI Bill, though only for those who are eligible for 100% coverage under the Post-9/11 GI Bill.
 For example, if your college offers $3,000 as part of the Yellow Ribbon Program, the VA will also give $3,000 towards your tuition.
 This could save you thousands of dollars every year.